 Storing Honey Long Term

 Honey has an indefinite shelf life if it is free of impurities, additives, and moisture.
-Of all the honey types, commercially filtered honey has the longest shelf-life in storage.
+Commercially filtered honey has the longest shelf-life in the storage of all the honey types.

 For honey to spoil, there needs to be something inside of it that can spoil.
 I.e., moisture from the atmosphere or an additive.

-For maximum storage life, avoid storing unfiltered honey and honey with the comb.
+Avoid storing unfiltered honey and honey with the comb for maximum storage life.

-Store honey in a cool, dry, dark location in a sealed container.
+Store honey in a sealed container in a cool, dry, dark location.

 Do not refrigerate honey.
 It will lose flavor and consistency